Jeffro80/Assessments_Analyser/README.md

 - Add filter on specific tutor.
 - Add filter on multiple tutors.
 - Add function to check for unknown names in assessment data before processing.
+- Add function to identify students that have not completed any assessments.
+- Add function to identify expired students that have completed at least 50% of course.
+- Add function to identify students that have completed 0 < x < 50%.
+- Add function to identify graduated students.